Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Equilibrium and Good Allocation Probabilities

 In this section, we prove our claim of \cref{sec:mech_and_strategy} that each agent $i$ following the $\alpha_i$-aggressive strategy in the \BRB Mechanism forms an approximate Nash Equilibrium.
-The proof sketch is very similar to the one for two agents in \cref{sec:twoagents}.
-As in \cref{sec:twoagents}, we consider a simpler game where budgets are enforced in expectation.
+For simplicity, we consider a simpler game where budgets are enforced in expectation.
 While bounds in expectation are not enforceable, we focus on this case for simplicity of presentation, and only require that $\sum_{t=1}^T \mathbb E[b_i^t] \leq \alpha_i T$.
 Roughly speaking, we prove that in this game, the best response of agent $i$ when agents $j \ne i$ are following an $\alpha_j$-aggressive strategy is to follow an $\alpha_i$-aggressive strategy also.
-This, in turn, proves that these strategies form an equilibrium.
+This proves that these strategies form an equilibrium.

 \begin{lemma} Fix an agent $i$ and assume all other agents $j\neq i$ are bidding i.i.d. $\mathrm{Bernoulli}(\alpha_j)$.
-Suppose agent $i$ is trying to maximize her expected utility subject to the constraint that she does spend more than $\alpha_iT$ tokens in expectation; that is, she is choosing $(b_i^t)_t$ to solve
+Suppose agent $i$ is trying to maximize her expected utility subject to the constraint that she does not spend more than $\alpha_iT$ tokens in expectation; that is, she is choosing $(b_i^t)_t$ to solve